-The role of UX designers and researchers is to make sure the products customers use offer a great experience that's intuitive and easy to navigate.
+The role of UX designers and UX researchers is to make sure the products customers use offer a great experience that's intuitive and easy to navigate.
 To get the best chances of achieving those goals, you can use moderated usability testing.

 Since you’re reading this, I can imagine you’ve come here to learn more about this style of UX research.
 In which case, buckle in!
 This guide will cover everything you need to know about moderated usability testing, including:

-What is moderated usability testing?
+What moderated usability testing is

 Moderated usability testing methods and tools

-Choosing the right type of testing for your research project
+How to choose the right type of testing for your research project

 Without further ado, let’s dive right in!

 The moderator’s role is to guide participants through a test by asking usability testing questions, as well as observing participant behavior during the test.
-That being said, there are two main methods of conducting moderated usability tests: remote and in person.
+That being said, there are two main methods of conducting moderated usability tests: remote and in-person.

-What’s remote moderated usability testing?
+What is remote moderated usability testing?

 For example, I recently completed a remote moderated usability test, which involved me downloading an app specifically designed for testing.
 The app had a video call-based home screen that allowed the researcher to see and talk to me while we walked through the test stages (which were late-stage Figma prototype designs).

-What’s in-person moderated usability testing?
+What is in-person moderated usability testing?